LAakerberg/Portfolio-2/README.md

 ## Building

-- Vite.js as a bundler and dev server.
+- Vite.js - As a bundler and dev server.
-- React.js as a JS Framework library
+- React.js - As a JS Framework library
-- TailwindCSS as a CSS Framework
+- TailwindCSS - As a CSS Framework

 ### Development Dependencies